ridglef/python-obfuscator-template/README.md

 # Python Obfuscator Template
-A simple template for making an obfuscator for python It provides very little protection because this is just a template/base
+A simple template for making an obfuscator for python \n It provides very little protection because this is just a template/base
 # Features
 - Gui